-Please refer to "Description of the AutoCanada Business - Acquisitions, Divestitures, and Relocations" for further information on the above transactions.
+Please refer to "Description of the AutoCanada Business - Acquisitions, Divestitures, and Relocations" for further information on the above acquisitions and divestitures.

 Number of Dealerships Operated at Year End

 Significant Acquisitions

 The Company made no acquisitions during the most recently completed fiscal year that required filing of a business acquisition report.